Macquarie University, Internal Infrastructure Project

 Stormwater management was critical as water runoff disperses into a local creek.
 X8 car park design is integrated with open grass drainage channels, swale reinforcement and a biofilter detention basin to treat runoff.
 The open mesh design of Grass Reinforcement Mesh complemented the stormwater objectives as it allows and promotes water infiltration to the soil.

 The X8 Facility was operational by Semester 1, 2011.
 Post installation maintenance is a monthly mow at a cut length of 50mm.
-Over the following 2.5 years since installation Grass Reinforcement Mesh has been considered by Macquarie University to be a resilient surface treatment for grassed parking spaces and a good solution to their car space requirements.
+After 7 years the installation Grass Reinforcement Mesh has been considered by Macquarie University to be a resilient surface treatment for grassed parking spaces and a good solution to their car space requirements.